 According to a survey made to the Affiliate Summit East conference in New York City in August 2009 (Entropay, 2009), the 98 percent of the US marketers primed for expansion overseas, but most were unprepared to manage the delays and costs of international payments, 63 percent were dissatisfied with the speed and costs, thinking that more than 95 percent considered with great potential doing oversees business.

-Part of this problems are the administrative costs associated with international transactions, not only for the companies, the customers have to pay commissions to the bank for this transactions and pay more local money for the exchange rates, because the banks uses more expensive ones.
+Part of this problems are the administrative costs associated with international transactions, not only for the companies, but the customers also have to pay commissions to the bank for this transactions and pay more local money for the exchange rates, because the banks uses more expensive ones.

 Another thing is the shipping charges, if a customer is buying goods overseas, think for example in a book, depending on the location and price of it, the shipping charge could even be higher than the cost of the book.